 Most of us living in Singapore are familiar with CPF - it’s where a large portion of our paycheck goes to every month.
 But we may not be as familiar with the Supplementary Retirement Scheme (SRS).
 Unlike our CPF, which is a mandatory social security savings scheme, participation in the SRS is voluntary.
-It was designed to play a complementary role to our CPF savings, which are meant for housing and medical needs, and a basic income in retirement.
+It was designed to complement our CPF savings, which are meant for housing, medical and basic income needs in retirement.

 One of the main reasons why Singaporeans choose to open an SRS account is for tax relief.
 Singaporeans and PRs can contribute up to $15,300 in their SRS accounts each year, and the amount contributed is tax-exempt.
 Also, it’s important to note that SRS tax benefits are on top of your CPF top-up tax relief.
 You can read more here about whether you should invest for retirement using your SRS.

 Here are 6 myths you may have heard – and believed – about SRS accounts: